Optimization in Calculus

 - Illustrate concepts related to differential and integral calculus.

-Education Portal's easy-to-understand video lessons on optimization in calculus are professionally taught by experienced and knowledgeable instructors.
+Our easy-to-understand video lessons on optimization in calculus are professionally taught by experienced and knowledgeable instructors.
 Designed to help you make sense of this complex mathematical subject, each tutorial is accompanied by a transcript, where key concepts and terms are linked to text-based lessons for further information.
 Additional features include an online self-assessment quiz to help you determine how well you grasped the material.
 If needed, you can also use the video tags to review specific parts of the presentation, without having to re-watch the entire video.

 In this lesson, you can learn what optimization means from a mathematical standpoint.
 Using the techniques taught in this lesson, you can use the five steps to optimization to figure out practical things, like how much sleep you need to get before an exam.